December 1, 2023 6 Min Read

 - “Thank you, I won’t be able to attend because I have something else”.

-So as you say ‘No’ throughout this holiday season, hold on to that feeling of freedom.
+As you say ‘No’ throughout this holiday season, hold on to that feeling of freedom.
 How can you continue this practice of making space for self-care throughout 2023?
+Let’s chat more in a 1:1!

 Interested in chatting with Ruth or another emotional intelligence coach?
 Head to the app to book a session!